 A specialist research institute of the University of Lincoln, our multi-disciplinary team brings together sector-leading expertise in a diverse range of subjects.
-The Institute is directed by Professor Simon Pearson, who has almost two decades of experience in management and R&D roles within the industry, including at some of the UK’s biggest retailers and producers.
+The Institute is directed by Professor Simon Pearson, who has almost two decades of experience in management and Research and Development roles within the industry, including at some of the UK’s biggest retailers and producers.